3 Tips for Effective Problem Solving

 2. Problem-solving is a learned skill

 How many of you have heard the statement, “We don’t have time for that, we need a fix NOW!”
 Too often people resort to knee-jerk solutions, shotgun approaches, or the pull the trigger and hope something hits the target plan.
-It is likely you’ve experienced a response like this when suggesting a proven process for problem-solving, (i.e. Six Sigma, PDCA, DMAIC, KT, and Shainen).

-Don’t be afraid to explore different problem-solving processes but be sure to use a process.
-Problem solving is a learned skill that will influence better solutions.
 The more a team navigates through the process, the more learning will take place.
 Both for the specific problem at hand and for future problem-solving navigation.

-Do not be tempted to skip steps in the process.
-Always walk the GEMBA walk— even if it was done in previous iterations of the process.
-Diligence and focus are key differentiators to problem-solving success.
-In our example, during GEMBA walk 20 (of which 19 of them felt like a “waste of time”), the team finally had a break through.
+In our example, during GEMBA walk 20 (of which 19 of them felt like a “waste of time”), the team finally had a breakthrough.
 A team member noticed a slight bounce (vibration), during validation cycling where the actuator engaged with the levers.
 It was very slight, and not on every cycle; however, it was there.
-The solution to the problem was in the bounce.
-Strain-gage testing revealed that the bounce was adding many times more stress and many times more cycles than intended for validation.

 Be encouraged to stick with your process and don’t give up!
 The team that was working on the levers stayed with the process and had to start over multiple times.
 Each lesson learned added clarity and focus to the problem statement.

-The team wanted the enhanced design and the new material to be the solution, not the bounce in the testing.
-Nevertheless, the problem-solving process was successful.
 From the beginning of validation, the bounce created a condition where we were over-testing the parts.
 This resulted in the team overdesigning the parts.
 To verify the hypothesis, parts from the original failed lots were tested appropriately without the bounce and both passed.

 Problems are often messy, with no clear lines to the solution.
 Expect a problem-solving effort to be iterative.
-Problem solving is a learned process that requires focus and commitment.
+Problem-solving is a learned process that requires focus and commitment.
 The process requires the constant input of new data.
 Go where the data leads … even if it’s not what the team expects (or wants).
 The answer is the answer.

-I’d love to hear what problem-solving methods you use regularly with success!
-If your organization is looking for ways to strengthen your quality processes and outcomes, give us a call.
 We are like a problem-solving SWAT team ready to go to work for you.
 We not only have the degrees and certifications, but real-world experience to take your operation to the next level of productivity and performance.